HighlanderRobotics/Highlanders-Training/Docs/Specifics/Vision.md

 ### Exercises

 - Once you have photonvision installed and the web dashboard set up, mess around with the pipeline tuning settings
-- wip

 ### Notes

 - Photonvision is installed on the coprocessor not on your computer, what you’re looking at on your computer is just a web dashboard
 - Last year we used a system called a Limelight which had a camera bundled in with a coprocessor.
-It had a couple of performance issues, so this year we’re probably going to use custom hardware **still tbd if we’re going to use an opi or not so i’ll come back and edit this**
+It had a couple of performance issues, so this year we’re probably going to use custom hardware **still tbd if we’re going to use an opi or not so I’ll come back and edit this**

-### Whats Next?
+### What's Next?

 - Next course in course progression, if applicable